||Contact | A-Z Health Index | Events & Meetings|

 A: No, however, adolescents are encouraged to involve their parents.
 Q: Can I get a pregnancy test at the Health Department?

 A: You may bring one of the following items as proof of income.
 1. Two pay stubs for everyone working in the household (within the last 90 days) 2.
-Recent leave and earning statement 3.
-Unemployment letter/notice 4.
+Recent leave and earning statement.
+3. Unemployment letter/notice 4.
 Current disability assistance document (SSI) 5.
-Written statement of financial support 6.
-Signed letter from employer stating gross income 7.
-Letter from DHS showing current eligibility for TANF or Food Stamps Q: What is I can not pay my family planning bill?
+Written statement of financial support.
+6. Signed letter from employer stating gross income.
+7. Letter from DHS showing current eligibility for TANF or Food Stamps Q: What if I can not pay my family planning bill?